Table of Contents

 What is Selective Attention?

-We, as humans, live in a crowded world.
-Noise is always a problem in our daily life, whether we are listening to a lecture, watching a video, or reading an article.
-This noise or background information is always a challenge to our mind, i.e. we need to identify what is important and what is not to learn something.
+We live in a crowded world where noise is inevitable in our daily life, whether we are listening to a lecture, watching a video, or reading an article.
+This noise or background information is always a challenge to our mind, i.e. we need to identify what is important and what is not to learn anything.

 The process of selectively attending to information, say the voice of a lecturer in an audio lecture, while ignoring the environment, is called selective attention.